-- To undertake training and development relevant to the post and in line with the Academy's priorities. - To maintain a presence around the school to ensure that the highest standards of behaviour and site-usage are upheld. - To undertake other related duties which may be required from time to time within a reasonable workload.
+- To undertake training and development relevant to the post and in line with the Academy's priorities. - To maintain a presence around the school to ensure that the highest standards of behaviour and site-usage are upheld. - To undertake other related duties which may be required from time to time within a reasonable workload. - To be willing to undertake additional responsibility as the academy grows and the opportunities arise.

 No job description can be fully comprehensive, and from time to time the successful candidate may have to undertake other professional duties as directed by the Principal.
+In addition, candidates should understand their role may well broaden and that all roles will be reviewed annually to ensure the team is working as efficiently as possible.